 There are several versions of the candy and all of them include either a combination of peanuts or tree nuts and marshmallows mixed together with chocolate then cut into squares or dropped.
 Early versions of rocky road call for raw eggs and butter, but modern versions are made with condensed milk, which lets you skip the raw eggs.

 This recipe is for the condensed milk version of Rocky Road.
 It's easy to prepare, slices neatly and keeps well in either the refrigerator or freezer.
-I sometimes make this in a 9x13 inch pan, but when for whatever reason we have half a can of condensed milk around, I'll make a half batch in an 8 inch square pan.
-I've even made a quick ⅓ batch using ⅓ a can of condensed milk and shaping the candy in a loaf pan.
+I sometimes make this in a 9x13 inch pan.
+However, when we have half a can of condensed milk, I'll make a half batch in an 8 inch square pan.
+I've also made ⅓ batch using ⅓ a can of condensed milk and shaping the candy in a loaf pan.

-For best results, use top quality chocolate chips or a mix of chocolate chips and chocolate.
+For best results, use top quality chocolate chips or a mix of chocolate chips and chopped chocolate.
 You can use 8 oz of chocolate chips and 4 oz of chopped dark chocolate, mix in butterscotch chips or make the whole batch with milk chocolate for a sweeter candy.
+I typically make these with Ghirardelli Semisweet.

 Recipe